cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/tips_and_tricks/modules.rst.txt

          $ ln -s ../seqtk-1.4/seqtk

-      You can also make a copy of the executable in the ``bin`` folder, but using a symlink makes it easier simpler to recompile the software if needed.
+      You can also make a copy of the executable in the ``bin`` folder, but using a symlink makes it simpler to recompile the software if needed.

       The location of this ``bin`` folder is already specified in the template above.
-While it *is* possible to specify the software directory directly, this is *not* recommended as it typically includes files that do not belong in your PATH.
+While it *is* possible to specify the software directory directly (e.g. ``software/seqtk/1.4/seqtk-1.4/``), this
+      is *not* recommended as it often includes files that do not belong in your PATH.

 #.
-Finally, run ``module use`` to enable you to load the module:
+Finally, run ``module use`` to registers your module repository so
+   that you can load your modules:

          .. code:: shell